0244215/gitExample/readMe.txt

-Hello alternative starts at 1955
+Hello alternative continues at 1985